bhavyadora2002/VR_Project1_BhavyaDora_MT2024045/README.md

 * Also when we used fixed threshold we were not able to perform very well because most of the time the mask was regioned as a part of face so to avoid that we used adaptive threshold where based on the surrounding region thresholding was done.
 * Some images had low IoU values, suggesting under-segmentation (missing parts of the object) or over-segmentation (extra regions included).

+### How to run
+* Load the dataset.
+* Change the path in the code according to the loaded dataset.
+* Run the file.